tanyelai/neuroscience/README.md

 ### Day 58-62
 I completed hearing and vestibular system & gaze in Neurobiology course and started Movement and Motor Control at Medical Neuroscience.
 I am trying to develop note taking skills, however, it is still quite hard to keep up with.

+### Day 63-65
+Reading cognitive neuroscience book provides more insights page by page.
+The genetic manipulations on animals, invasive and non-invasive methods to stimulate animal and human brain are clearly explained.
+I am trying to keep up with my program, however, it seems I will first complete everything in neurobiology course before moving forward in medical neuroscience.
+It is because following lots of courses at the same time is mentally burden for me right now.